-The method proposed in this paper is based on the concept of minimum fault reactance [26].
+The method proposed in this paper is to use the minimum fault reactance method [26].
 Assuming that the fault points of the analysis line segment are random, the fault reactance equation can be obtained by calculating the fault reactance through the analysis circuit [27].
-For each assumed fault distance, a fault reactance is calculated.
-This process is repeated on all line segments.
+Calculate the fault reactance at each assumed fault point.
+Repeat this process on all line segments.
 Most line faults have impedance characteristics, so the fault location can be solved by solving the minimum fault reactance value.
-In the distribution network shown in Figure 1, there is a fault between nodes n and n+1.
-Considering that the faulted line section is unknown, the downstream line segment of the first substation is initially considered.
+In the distribution network shown in Figure 1, there is a line fault point between node n and n + 1.
+Because the fault line segment is unknown in advance, therefore, the first line section of the substation is considered first.